Sadowski Funds Pave the Way for Independent Living

 Lack of affordable housing can prevent domestic violence (DV) victims from fleeing their abusers.
 Affordable housing ranks second only to safety among the needs that DV survivors express when they enter crisis shelters (Florida Coalition Against Domestic Violence 2014).

-For low-income households that have members with one or more disabilities, over 577,000 are cost burdened.
+For low-income households that have members with one or more disabilities, 611,553 are cost burdened.
 For household heads who have disabilities, the availability of affordable housing in the community can make the difference between living independently and moving into a more restrictive setting, such as a nursing home.

 About 1,000 young adults age out of Florida’s foster care system each year.
-In a 2014 survey conducted by the Department of Children and Families, 31% of youth (age 18 to 22) who had aged out of foster care said they had been homeless at some point.
+According to the Florida Housing Coalition, up to 40% of youth (age 18 to 22) who had aged out of foster care will face homelessness at some point.

 Lift Installation Assistance Keeps Son in Home